Kids Closet Organization Ideas!

 Utility carts work for a nightstand, a bookshelf, or all kinds of toy storage.
 Camille needed a place to house all the art supplies that I allow her to have in her room.
 She loves to sit in her room and color – but then the paper and pens are left all over the floor or stacked up on a table!

-Unsolicited parenting tip: only allow use of washable art supplies until at least middle school.
+We only allow use of washable art supplies until aroundmiddle school.
 Everything else gets hidden!

 Get Your Kids Involved!